Official Global Travel Advisories

 Existing U.S. sanctions restrict travel between the United States and Cuba.
 Tourists may not travel between the two countries.
 However, you may go to Cuba from the United States on other types of travel, if you meet certain requirements.

-Frequently asked questions about Cuba sanctions - U.S. Department of the Treasury
+Cuba sanctions – U.S. Department of the Treasury

 You can drive in the United States if you have a valid Canadian driver’s license.